-Join Andy Needham for an in-depth discussion in this video How to use the exercise files, part of After Effects: Compositing a Cell Phone.
+Join Andy Needham for an in-depth discussion in this video How to use the exercise files, part of Compositing a Cell Phone in After Effects.

 - [Voiceover] If you have access to the exercise files for this course you can download them to your desktop as I've done here.
 Inside the Exercise Files folder you'll find another set of folders that corresponds to the different chapters that have exercise files in them.
 As we go throughout the course just simply open up the chapter folder and file name that you see on the screen.
 That way you can follow along with me step by step with the exact same files that I'm using.
 If you're viewing this course on a mobile device, a set-top device or your membership doesn't provide access to the exercise files that's okay.